 A further point worth noting is that employers and insurance providers will require evidence that you have studied with a reputable training provider to employ you and insure you to work using Pilates equipment.

-A final note and recommendation on Pilates CPD is that you should ensure that it is at least endorsed by a professional body like CIMSPA (Chartered Institute for the Management of Sport and Physical Activity) and/or REPs (Register of Exercise Professionals).
+A final note and recommendation on Pilates CPD is that you should ensure that it is at least endorsed by a professional body like CIMSPA (Chartered Institute for the Management of Sport and Physical Activity).
 This endorsement requires training providers to map their training against national occupational/professional standards to give you some assurance that what you are learning is relevant and credible.

 The starting point and foundation level qualification currently needed to teach Pilates is the Level 3 Diploma in Teaching Pilates.
 This can either be completed face-to-face at a venue such as a gym or studio, or as part of online Pilates teacher training.
 This qualification is built around the National Occupational Standards developed by SkillsActive in the early to mid-2000s.
 These standards are currently under review by a working group associated with CIMSPA (since May 2019) who will be revising and developing professional standards for the Pilates teacher role.

 The working group consists of representatives from different Pilates schools (classical, modern etc) and qualification development representatives from awarding organisations who develop and certificate the existing qualifications.